-(e) Members of CMUA will vote to elect three Directors from the slate of candidates.
+(e) Members of CMUA will vote to elect three Directors from the slate of candidates beginning on July 1.
 Each Member will be allowed to vote once for each of up to three candidates.
 The voting mechanism will be determined by the Board of Directors and published on the CMUA website.
-Votes must be cast by May 15.
+Votes must be cast by

 (f) The three candidates with the most votes will be considered to be elected to the Board of Directors unless the gender ratio of the Board would violate Section 2(b) of this Article.
 In that instance, each candidate of the minority gender with the most votes will instead be considered elected until the Board meets the gender ratio required by Section 2(b) of this Article.
 Remaining candidates of either gender with the most votes would then be considered to be elected to the Board of Directors for the remaining vacant positions.